rizqimtiaz/stylemirror-app/README.md

 ## The Solution

+StyleMirror is an application that creates a high-fidelity **Digital Twin** of the user and uses text-guided diffusion inpainting to parametrically drape clothing.
+It goes beyond simple 2D overlays by understanding fabric geometry, preserving original textures, and allowing real-time refinement through natural language.

+## Key Features

 - **Digital Twin Generation**: Spin up a highly accurate representation of your body.
 Users take simple front and side photos while wearing form-fitting clothes.
 We leverage a Segment-Anything model to cleanly extract the user from the background.
 - **Product Ontology Mapping**: Instead of generating a generic "dress," StyleMirror maintains a strict ontology (database) of real products, ensuring the exact garment you see is what you are trying on.
 - **Parametric Draping (The Core Complexity)**: The defining feature of StyleMirror.
 Users can interact with the AI using plain language: